-In events where pupils have not followed the values of our school, opportunities to repair and reflect will be given during GAIN time, at the end of the school day.
+In events where pupils have not followed the values of our school, opportunities to repair and reflect will be given during GAIN time, at the end of lunchtime or the end of the school day.

-Examples may include, but not restricted to: Time to complete learning goals not achieved during lesson time; opportunities for restorative practice; Working with the child to develop strategies which could be implemented in the future.
+Examples may include, but not restricted to: Time to complete learning goals not achieved during lesson time, opportunities for restorative practice or working with the child to develop strategies which could be implemented in the future.